 The upper back is usually referred to as the cervical spine.
 Cervical musculoskeletal pain degrades the quality of life significantly.
 The intensity of cervical pain ranges from an annoying, constant ache to totally debilitating, leaving a person feeling weak.
-And if you are suffering from pain, your first priority is probably to find pain relief.
-Fortunately, most cases of muscle pain are the result of a minor injury and only require time to heal.
+And if you are experiencing pain, your first priority is probably to find pain relief.
+For most individuals, cases of muscle pain are the result of a minor injury and only require time to heal.
 However, muscle pain can also be caused by nerve compression and can take the form of throbbing, tingling or muscle spasms.

 - Anti-inflammatory medication – over-the-counter painkillers are usually sufficient, although stronger medication may be prescribed if your symptoms warrant it.

 - Heat – the application of heat to an injury facilitates your blood flow and expedites the healing process.
 Heat packs, blankets and hot tub therapy can all be helpful.

 - Targeted exercise – depending on the type of muscle pain, your physician may recommend some specific upper back pain exercises to strengthen your muscles, increase flexibility and prevent further damage.

 - Rest – while you don’t want to become sedentary, limited rest is often all that is needed to overcome muscle pain.